AdiThakker/RulesEngine/README.md

  # RulesEngine

-A dynamic rules engine which can be used to execute simple logic / decisions via configuration.
+A dynamic rules engine which can be used to execute simple logic / decisions via configuration using Expression Trees.

 e.g. of a Rule Configuration